hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

     Customer[] byNameLike(@Param("name") String customerName);
 }
 ```

-All of these methods are similar to the existing `Repository` from Micronaut Data module or Spring Data.
-It is easy to understand and use.
+All of these methods closely resemble those found in the existing `Repository` abstractions from Micronaut Data or Spring Data, making them intuitive and straightforward to use.

-A notable difference is that Jakarta Data pagination starts with 1, not 0, for example.
+> [!NOTE]
+> Jakarta Data uses 1-based pagination, so page numbers start at 1 instead of 0.

 ```java
 customerRepository.findByAddressCityLike("New%", PageRequest.of(1, 10, true));
 ```

-Another attractive feature of Jakarta Data is that it provides a collection of lifecycle-based methods that can detect the entity type from the parameter or method return type.
+Another compelling aspect of Jakarta Data is its support for lifecycle-based methods that automatically infer the entity type from method parameters or return types.
+This allows you to define flexible, free-form interfaces for performing simple CRUD operations on your entities, without being tied to a specific repository abstraction.

-For example, we can create a free-style interface like this to perform simple CRUD operations on the resolved entity.

 ```java
 @Repository